-Students in Pacific’s Master of Fine Arts in Writing program earn a graduate degree in fiction, nonfiction or poetry over the course of two years through five intensive campus residencies, coupled with four semesters of guided study.
+Students in Pacific’s Master of Fine Arts in Writing program earn a graduate degree in fiction, nonfiction, or poetry over the course of two years through five intensive residencies, coupled with four semesters of guided study.

-In the belief that writers can and must lead full and interesting lives, the program embraces students who have full-time jobs and other obligations, helping each to design an individualized course of study to be carried out in collaboration with a professional writer.
+In the belief that writers can and must lead full and interesting lives, the program embraces students who have full-time jobs and other obligations, helping each to design an individualized course of study to be carried out in collaboration with a faculty mentor.

 Faculty and Students

 The writers who serve as faculty for the MFA program are outstanding for both their level of national or regional literary achievements and for their teaching records and abilities.
 These accomplished authors share a sense of joy around their work, bringing diverse writing styles and voices to the mix.